nyhandan/Challenge_15/README.md

 ## Study Design: MechaCar vs Competition
-One metric I would test is the fuel effiency.
+- One very relevant metric I would test is the fuel effiency.
 Gas prices are something most consumers think about when buying a car considering how much it will cost them over the life of the car.
+- To compare the fuel effiency of MechaCars' models vs. their competitors, I would need to